MrFahad/MV-Soccer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ### Citation
-If you find our work interesting, please cite below:
+If you find our work interesting, don't forget to give us a ⭐️ and cite the below paper:

 ```
 @InProceedings{Majeed_2024_CVPR,